 Surgery is the treatment of choice for patients with localized melanoma.
 Current guidelines recommend margins of resection as follows:

-Sentinel node biopsy should be offered to patients with thin lesions (≤1 mm) and ulceration, mitotic rate greater than 1 mm2, young age, and to patients with lesions greater than 1 mm with or without adverse features.
-Young patients have a higher incidence of sentinel node positivity and this feature adversely affects clinical outcomes.[90,94] If the sentinel node is positive, patients should be offered the option to undergo a complete lymph node dissection.
-Patients with high-risk primary cutaneous melanoma, such as those with regional lymph node involvement, should be offered the option to receive adjuvant interferon alfa-2b, a therapy that is well tolerated in children.[116,117,138] Trials of other adjuvant therapies, such as BRAF and MEK inhibitors and checkpoint inhibitors, are currently not available for pediatric patients.
+Sentinel node biopsy should be considered in patients with thin lesions (≤1 mm) and ulceration, mitotic rate greater than 1 mm2, young age, and in patients with lesions greater than 1 mm with or without adverse features.
+Young patients have a higher incidence of sentinel node positivity and this feature adversely affects clinical outcomes.[99,103] If the sentinel node is positive, the option to undergo a complete lymph node dissection should be considered.
+Patients with high-risk primary cutaneous melanoma, such as those with regional lymph node involvement, can be offered the option to receive adjuvant interferon alfa-2b, a therapy that is well tolerated in children.[116,117,138] Trials of other adjuvant therapies, such as BRAF and MEK inhibitors and checkpoint inhibitors, are currently not available for pediatric patients.

-For patients with metastatic disease, prognosis is poor and various agents such as interferon, dacarbazine, temozolomide, sorafenib, or interleukin-2, and biochemotherapy can be used.[121,122,123] The results of pediatric trials that incorporate newer therapies such as vemurafenib and checkpoint inhibitors including ipilimumab and PD-1 inhibitors are not yet available.[124,125] Vemurafenib is used only in the treatment of patients with a BRAF mutation.
+For patients with metastatic, recurrent, or progressive disease, prognosis is poor.
+Various agents such as interferon, dacarbazine, temozolomide, sorafenib, or interleukin-2, and biochemotherapy can be used.[139,140,141] The results of pediatric trials that incorporate newer therapies such as vemurafenib and checkpoint inhibitors including ipilimumab and PD-1 inhibitors are not yet available.[142,143]

 (Refer to the PDQ summary on adult Melanoma Treatment for more information.)

-Basal cell carcinomas (BCCs) generally appear as raised lumps or ulcerated lesions, usually in areas with previous sun exposure.
+BCCs generally appear as raised lumps or ulcerated lesions, usually in areas with previous sun exposure.
 These tumors may be multiple and exacerbated by radiation therapy.
-Nevoid BCC syndrome (Gorlin syndrome) is a rare disorder with a predisposition to the development of early-onset neoplasms, including BCC, ovarian fibroma, and desmoplastic medulloblastoma.[128,129,130,131] SCCs are usually reddened lesions with varying degrees of scaling or crusting, and they have an appearance similar to eczema, infections, trauma, or psoriasis.
+Nevoid BCC syndrome (Gorlin syndrome) is a rare disorder with a predisposition to the development of early-onset neoplasms, including BCC, ovarian fibroma, and desmoplastic medulloblastoma.[146,147,148,149] SCCs are usually reddened lesions with varying degrees of scaling or crusting, and they have an appearance similar to eczema, infections, trauma, or psoriasis.

 Biopsy or excision is necessary to determine the diagnosis of any skin cancer.
 Diagnosis is necessary for decisions regarding additional treatment.
 BCCs and SCCs are generally curable with surgery alone and further diagnostic workup is not indicated.